reverland/scripts/README.md

   - Dependency: expect
   - Usage: edit your username/password and run `sh byr.sh`
 * convert.sh[X]
-  - Convert all flv file into mp3 in current directory.
+  - Convert all swf file into mp3 in current directory.(recursively) **Warning: For It will remove all swf files, may damage your data, backup before you use!**
   - Dependency: ffmpeg
   - Usage: sh convert.sh